 Tokyu Stay Shinjuku – perfectly located in the middle of the Shinjuku area near Shinjuku Sanchome Subway Station.
 Some rooms even have mini-kitchens with simple kitchenware and tableware.
 Nearby attractions include Shinjuku Gyoen Park, Tokyo Metropolitan Government Building, plus many restaurants and bars can be found in the surrounding area.

-Wired Hotel – this is a local community hotel integrated into the neighborhood of Asakusa, which is another Tokyo gay district.
-Here you can find gay saunas such as 24 Kaikan as well as several gay bars in including Navigate, a bear spot for karaoke.
+Asakusa Kokono Club Hotel – this boutique hotel is unique in that it has actually melded with the theater next door to it, so you can enjoy some entertainment with your stay.
 With only 30 rooms, they offer a personal way to experience Tokyo.
-Among their facilities are a restaurant, a shared kitchen, and free WiFi.
+Among the hotel’s facilities are a restaurant, a shared kitchen, and free WiFi.
+It is also integrated into the neighborhood of Asakusa, which is another Tokyo gay district.
+Here you can find gay saunas such as 24 Kaikan as well as several gay bars including Navigate, a bear spot for karaoke.
 Nearby attractions include Nitenmon Gate, Asakusa Fujiasama Shrine, and Kappabashi-dori Shopping Street.

-City Hotel Lonestar – conveniently situated in the gay district, this affordable hotel is ideal for the Shinjuku nightlife.
+Shinjuku City Hotel N.U.T.S Tokyo – conveniently situated in the gay district, this affordable hotel is ideal for the Shinjuku nightlife.
 Its comfortable and compact rooms include LAN internet access but there’s a WiFi router available at the reception.
 It’s walking distance to places like AiSOTOPE Lounge, Alamas Café, 24 Kaikan gay sauna and popular gay venues.

 Citadines Shinjuku Tokyo – This “apart’hotel” offers well designed studios equipped with a modern kitchenette, separate living and dining areas, an en-suite bathroom, and free WiFi.
 Guests also have access to a launderette, gymnasium, private car park and breakfast lounge.
 It’s located walking distance to the Shinjuku East area with the Marunouchi and Toei Shinjuku subway lines closeby.